GabeCee27/Spotify-API/index.md

 1. Create a Spotify account
 1. Create a new app from their developer site
 1. Set redirect URI
-1. Acquire your API key under your applications "Client Secret"
+1. Acquire your API key under your application's details; Spotify named it "Client Secret"

 # Applying the APIs

 ### IDs (Artists, albums, etc)
-One of the aspects that seems that is importants to retrieve information is IDs.
-For Spotif uses these IDs to specify things such as artist, album, and playlists.
-The guide on the API explains fairly how to use these IDs.
+One of the things that seems important to retrieve information is "ID"s.
+Their are Spotify API that uses these IDs to specify search for things such as artist, albums, and playlists.
+The guide on the API site explains how to use these IDs pretty well, however I had a hard time finding out how to acquire these ID.

---> Pic of Example <--

-However, I had a hard to finding out how to get this ID.
-In my own application, I took an input of an artist name and retrieved the data from Spotify.
+To solve this problem, in my own application, I took an input of an artist name and retrieved the data from Spotify using the "GET An Artist" API.
 From this I found the ID within the object for the artist given.
+With this ID I was able to do more things that related to the specific artist in question.
 --> Pic <--

 ### GET Artist